|Name of Electricity Company||Location|

 It is recommended for landed homes to have solid grilles installed on the ground floor sliding doors and windows as well.
 Find out how to upgrade your home with these 9 material choices for grilles.

-A kind reminder – replace the batteries of your detector according to the recommended schedule.
+A kind reminder – replace your detector batteries according to the recommended schedule.
 Your smoke detector won’t do you any good if it isn’t working!

 A waterproof lock box will protect all of your valuables such as certificates, bank records and expensive jewellery from not just theft but floods too!